tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-It's also possible to split into multiple lines with different slope that share the intercept.
-Again, this is more flexible than the single line approach, but there's still the restriction that all the lines must share one of the parameters.

-This may make sense in some cases, but none in others.
+It's also possible to split into multiple lines that have different slopes and a common intercept.
+In paper, this is more flexible than the single line approach, but there's still the restriction that all the lines must share one of the parameters, the intercept.
+This may make sense in some cases, but not in others.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->